ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Is Usable:** Determines if the object can be used.
  * **Use Only If Grabbed:** If this is checked the object can be used only if it is currently being grabbed.
  * **Hold Button To Use:** If this is checked then the use button on the controller needs to be continually held down to keep using.
 If this is unchecked the the use button toggles the use action with one button press to start using and another to stop using.
- * **Use Override Button:** If this is set to `Undefined` then the global use alias button will use the object, setting it to any other button will ensure the override button is used to use this specific interactable object.
  * **Pointer Activates Use Action:** If this is checked then when a World Pointer beam (projected from the controller) hits the interactable object, if the object has `Hold Button To Use` unchecked then whilst the pointer is over the object it will run it's `Using` method.
 If `Hold Button To Use` is unchecked then the `Using` method will be run when the pointer is deactivated.
 The world pointer will not throw the `Destination Set` event if it is affecting an interactable object with this setting checked as this prevents unwanted teleporting from happening when using an object with a pointer.
+ * **Use Override Button:** If this is set to `Undefined` then the global use alias button will use the object, setting it to any other button will ensure the override button is used to use this specific interactable object.
  * **Allowed Use Controllers:** Determines which controller can initiate a use action.
- * **Hide Controller On Use:** Optionally override the controller setting.

 ### Class Variables